It was Mississippi at its best while Mississippi was at its worst.

 Then came 1963, when Mississippi State won its fourth SEC title in five years.
 Five months after the nation’s attention was focused on the violent struggle to enroll James Meredith at the University of Mississippi, Mississippi State president Dean Colvard decided to defy the establishment.
 He chose to send the team, sparking two weeks filled with drama as the Bulldogs prepared to leave and the state reacted.
 It came to a head the night before the team’s plane was to arrive to make the trip, as a sheriff’s deputy drove from Jackson with an injunction ordering the team to stay — and as Mississippi State officials clandestinely huddled to determine what to do.

-On the occasion of the 50th anniversary of that historic 1962-63 season, Kyle Veazey’s book captures the drama of that night.
+On the occasion of the 50th anniversary of that historic 1962-63 season, my book attempts to capture the drama of that night.
 But it also tells the story of the entirety of that lively era in Mississippi State basketball, relying on over 25 interviews of former players and other contemporaries and scores of hours of primary source material research.

 To purchase a copy, visit your local independent bookseller.